-(Optional)
+(Ориопат)

-Mild
+□Mild

-Moderate
+☐Moderate

 Severe

 ☐Very severe

 ☐In remission

 Approximately how long ago did you, or become ill with ME/CFS?
-(Please tick o •
+(Please tick o

 ☐Up to 1 year ago ☐Between 1 and 5 years ago

-Between 5 and 20 years ago Over 20 years ago
+Between 5 and 20 years ago ☐Over 20 years ago

 How old are you?
-Or if you're a carer, please tell us how old the person you care for is.
-(Please tick one box) (optional)
+Or if you're a cayou care for is.
+(Please tick one be arer, please tell us how old the person ox) (optional)

 □Under 16 □16 - 24

 □25 - 34 □35 - 44

 □45 - 54 □55 - 64

 □65 - 74 □75 - 84

-□ 85+ B5+ ☐Prefer not to say
+□85+ ☐Prefer not to say

-This question is fo or health and social care professionals only:
+This question is for health and s social care professionals only:

 If you are a health and social care professional, please note your job title/role here

-- ow are for everyone
+The questions below are for everyone:

-Where do you usua Illy live?
-(Please tick one box) (optional)
+Where do you usually live?
+(Pleas Ge tick one box) (optional)

-England Scotland ☐Northern Ireland
+□England □Scotland d

 □Wales

-Which best describe es your gender?
-(Ple ase tick one box) (optional)
+Which best describes your gender?
+(Please tick one box) (optional)

 □Male Female

-☐I prefer to use m y own term ☐I prefer not to say
+☐I prefer to use my own term ☐I prefer not to say

-Which best describes your (optional) ethnic group?
-(Please tick one box) White ☐Mixed/multiple ethnic groups Asian/Asian British Black/African Caribbean/Black British Other ethnic group ☐Prefer not to say Would you like to hear m ore from us?
-Yes, I would like to hear r about the results of this project.
-Yes, I would like to hear choose the final list of prior r more about taking part in the workshop to rity research questions. • y email.
-If you have ticked 'Yes' to one or ease add your name and email address below: Name: Email address: contacted by email.
-We pr y leave a postal address if you cannot be refer to send emails where possible to save much money as possible goes to helping
+Which best describes your endorrows (optional) thnic group?
+(Please tick one box) White ☐Mixed/multiple ethnic groups Asian/Asian British Black/African Caribbean/Black British Other ethnic group ☐Prefer not to say Would you like to hear more re from us?
+Yes, I would like to hear about the results of this project.
+Yes, I would like to hear more about taking part in the workshop to choose the final list of priority research questions. • email.
+If you have ticked 'Yes' to one or se add your name and email address below: Name: Email address: Postal address (please only leave a postal address if you cannot be contacted by email.
+We prefer to send emails where possible to save money on postage, so as much money as possible goes to helping people with ME/CFS):